aabccd021/tiny-cookie-session/README.md

 #### If the user is inactive after the cookie is stolen

-The best we can do is to set a short session expiration time (`sessionExpiresIn`).
+One thing we can do is to set a short session expiration time (`sessionExpiresIn`).
 This will limit the window of opportunity for the attacker, but it will also inconvenience users by requiring them to log in more frequently.